+We fully understand all the challenges of caring for an Alzheimer’s patient.
 Although there is currently no cure for Alzheimer’s disease, specialist care can provide people with dignity and a high quality of life.

 Specialist care can help reduce the severity of symptoms such as anxiety, depression, withdrawal from social life, and self-imposed isolation.

 SuperCarers is here to ensure that your loved one lives as dignified and independent a life as possible.
 This can also provide respite for you and your family and ensure that you can cherish your time with your loved one.

 Care for Alzheimer’s Disease vs Dementia Care

 Alzheimer’s care is a specialised form of care provided by people who have been trained accordingly.
 We believe this is important to clients, given that Alzheimer’s is just one form of dementia.